SqueakyMonjuer/CPvid/README.md

 ## converting videos
 - download [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) into the folder convert/ (click on raw, right click, save as)
 - run `make` in the folder convert/
-- You need the video you want in any file format, for example in .mp4 format.
+- You need the video you want in any file format, for example in .mp4 or .mov format.
-- place the video in the folder convert/video/tamplate/ (copy and rename this folder for multiple videos)
+- download the template file convert.sh [here](https://github.com/SnailMath/CPvid/blob/main/convert/video/template/convert.sh)
-- open convert.sh in a text editor and change the filename in the line `infile=`
+- open convert.sh in a text editor and change the filename in the line `infile=` to reflect your file's location and the name.
-- you can also change the other six options in the following lines
+- you can also change the other six options in the following lines for more configuration suh as output file name and video description.
+- you can set the quality of the video using the option `color=` ,1 for lowest and two for highest.
-- run `./convert.sh` in the folder convert/video/template (or how you have renamed it)
+- run your modified convert.sh file or run `./convert.sh` in the same folder as your video
 - you have the folder template565 and/or template256 (depending on what you set as `color=` in convert.sh)
 - (To use sound, convert your audio to 11025 samples/sec 8bit .wav and place the file audio.wav into that folder.)
 - see `playing videos` on how to play the video.